Student Artwork Exhibition at LUMA

 LUMA – Loyola University Museum of Art

-Urban Gateways will be exhibiting student work from three in-school residency programs in the Jean Morman Unsworth Art Expressways Gallery beginning July 6, 2018 at the Loyola University Museum of Art.
-Stop by to experience the exhibition any time between July 6, 2018 and January 2019!
-You’re also invited to attend LUMA’s summer exhibition opening on July 6 for a special celebration including refreshments and the chance to mingle with LUMA featured artists.
-The event is free and open to the public.
+Urban Gateways is currently exhibiting student work from three in-school residency programs in the Jean Morman Unsworth Art Expressways Gallery at the downtown Loyola University Museum of Art.
+Stop by to experience the exhibition any time until January 2019!

 About our exhibition: